ReceiptToSheet

 Step 4: Configure Your Sheet

 Go to Settings and paste the Google Sheet URL you copied in Step 1.
-ReceiptToSheet will fetch your sheet, confirm it can access it, and display the sheet name so you can verify it's the right one.
+ReceiptToSheet fetches your sheet, confirms it can access it, and shows the sheet name so you can verify it's the right one.

 If your sheet has multiple tabs, select which tab you want receipt rows to land in.
-If you have a header row, enable the "My sheet has headers" toggle — the app will read your column names and let you map them to the extracted receipt fields.
+If you have a header row, enable the "My sheet has headers" toggle — the app reads your column names and lets you map them to the extracted receipt fields.

 Step 5: Scan Your First Receipt